rk-izak/DATA70202-IBM-2024/README.md

 ### Local Skills Improvement Plans Analysis and Modelling `(./LSIP/*)`
 This folder contains EDA and preprocessing tasks on web advert data from the ONS available [here](https://www.ons.gov.uk/employmentandlabourmarket/peopleinwork/employmentandemployeetypes/datasets/labourdemandvolumesbystandardoccupationclassificationsoc2020uk) which provides information about job postings by various socio-demographic characteristics, including Local Skills Improvement Plan (LSIP) areas.
 The files cover time series forecasting models and their evaluation, as sell as visualisations of regional skills gap indices by 2025.

+The GDP information utilised in the models is based on data from the House of Commons (2024) available [here](https://researchbriefings.files.parliament.uk/documents/SN02783/SN02783.pdf).

+Census data from 2021 (available [here](https://www.ons.gov.uk/employmentandlabourmarket/peopleinwork/employmentand)) and regional projections by 2025 (available [here](https://www.gov.uk/government/publications/labour-market-and-skills-projections-2020-to-2035)) were also used in the analysis.

 ### Working Futures 2024 Analysis and Modelling `(./WF2024/*)`
 This folder focuses on predicting UK labor market trends from 2025 to 2035.
 More data information is available [here](https://www.gov.uk/government/publications/uk-labour-market-projections-2014-to-2024).